 For Corporate Customers

-- SingPost has introduced a new service, Speedpost Direct International in addition to our Speedpost Express service available for corporate customers.
+- SingPost has introduced a new service, Speedpost Direct International in addition to our Speedpost Express International service available for corporate customers.
 Dedicated account managers will be contacting customers to help them with this service.

 Shipments of letter mail (documents with no declared value) via Post are not affected and will continue to be accepted as usual.